DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 34 - 10.03.2024.md

 **Hexblade**: `[ ]`

 **Party**:
-- Linneaus — Find his father
+- Linneaus — Father's criminal empire.
+Protecting his family.
 - Niccolo
-- Bo
+- Bo — Brother is being hunted.
-- Axis (and Simp)
+- Axis (and Simp) — Father is missing or dead?

 **Session Notes**:
 - Axis is unable to make a contract as he has a deal with another entity (genie).